 Bats like to roost in unoccupied parts of a home, such as attics, eaves, and chimneys.
 They can damage a home’s structure, and their guano can be a health risk for anyone living in the home.
 Guano can grow mold spores and produce a foul odor, which can travel through heating and air conditioning ducts and vents and into a home’s living spaces.
 Bats can be noisy at night when active, making it difficult for homeowners to sleep.

 Critter Control is a trusted service provider with over 100 offices across the United States and Canada.
 It has been resolving wildlife and pest issues for over forty years.
-Their experts are certified and trained to provide a thorough inspection, safe and humane bat removal, exclusions, and preventions.
+Our experts are trained, licenses, and insured to provide humane bat removal.

 Signs of Bat Infestation